Raviv leads Quinnipiac against Merrimack

 Hamden, Connecticut; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Quinnipiac takes on Merrimack after Gal Raviv scored 32 points in Quinnipiac’s 74-65 win over the Saint Peter’s Peacocks.
+BOTTOM LINE: Quinnipiac hosts Merrimack after Gal Raviv scored 32 points in Quinnipiac’s 74-65 win against the Saint Peter’s Peacocks.

-The Bobcats are 11-1 on their home court.
-Quinnipiac ranks fifth in the MAAC with 13.5 assists per game led by Raviv averaging 4.4.
+The Bobcats are 11-1 in home games.
+Quinnipiac ranks seventh in the MAAC with 8.2 offensive rebounds per game led by Elia O’Donnell averaging 2.0.

-The Warriors are 8-10 against MAAC opponents.
-Merrimack is 7-3 when it has fewer turnovers than its opponents and averages 18.4 turnovers per game.
+The Warriors have gone 8-10 against MAAC opponents.
+Merrimack has a 2-2 record in games decided by less than 4 points.

 Quinnipiac makes 43.9% of its shots from the field this season, which is 2.7 percentage points higher than Merrimack has allowed to its opponents (41.2%).
 Merrimack averages 5.7 made 3-pointers per game this season, 0.4 fewer makes per game than Quinnipiac gives up.

-The Bobcats and Warriors face off Saturday for the first time in MAAC play this season.
+The Bobcats and Warriors face off Saturday for the first time in conference play this season.

-TOP PERFORMERS: Raviv is shooting 44.9% and averaging 17.8 points for the Bobcats.
-Jackie Grisdale is averaging 2.2 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Raviv is averaging 17.8 points, 5.4 rebounds and 4.4 assists for the Bobcats.
+Anna Foley is averaging 11.1 points and 6.1 rebounds while shooting 56.8% over the last 10 games.

 Madison Roman is averaging 9.5 points, nine rebounds and 1.6 steals for the Warriors.
-Thalia Shepard is averaging 14.2 points over the last 10 games.
+Lydia Melaschenko is averaging 1.8 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Bobcats: 8-2, averaging 67.5 points, 32.4 rebounds, 15.0 assists, 5.9 steals and 1.6 blocks per game while shooting 43.5% from the field.
 Their opponents have averaged 56.5 points per game.